Computer Networking and Security, Certificate of Achievement

 CSIS 72A Administering Windows Server Core Infrastructure 3

-CSIS 76A Cisco Certified Network Associate (CCNA) 1 (This course will be an 8 week course first half of the semester in Fall) 3
+CSIS 76A Cisco Certified Network Associate (CCNA) 1 3

 CSIS 86 Network Security Fundamentals/Security+ Prep 3